Ladder Operator Block-Encoding: Ladder Operator Block-Encoding

-where $\omega_i$ here in comparison with $\omega_i + 1$ in Eq. \ref{eq:be-bos-creation} is due to the occupation of the state being updated prior to the controlled rotations.
-The value of $\pi$ for the rotation angle sets the state of the block-encoding ancilla to be $\ket{1}$.
-This causes the amplitude of the state in the encoded subspace to be zero.
+where $\omega_i$ here in comparison with $\omega_i + 1$ in Eq. \eqref{eq:be-bos-creation} is due to the occupation of the state being updated prior to the controlled rotations.
+The value of $\pi$ sets the state of the block-encoding ancilla to be $\ket{1}$, indicating the state is rotated entirely outside of the encoded subspace.

-An implementation of a controlled incrementer circuit is given in \cite{Gidney_2015} and depicted here in Figure \ref{fig:incrementer}.
-This implementation requires $W - 1$ clean ancillae and $3W$ $T$ gates.
-The series of uniformly controlled rotations can be decomposed via the protocol given in Möttönen et. al \cite{mottonen2004transformation}.
-A discussion of different schemes to construct a \textit{controlled} set of uniformly controlled rotations is given in Appendix \ref{sec:multiplexed-rotations}.
-The resource estimates quoted in the remainder of this work assume the decomposition that requires (at most) $\Omega + 3$ uncontrolled rotations and $4 \lceil{\log_2{\Omega}}\rceil$ $T$ gates (Figure \ref{fig:controlled-multiplexed-rotations}).